 The initial deadline to file a claim in the Equifax settlement was January 22, 2020.

 After January 22, 2020, you can still file a claim for expenses you incur between January 23, 2020, and January 22, 2024, as a result of identity theft or fraud related to the breach, such as:

 - Losses from unauthorized charges to your accounts

 - Fees you paid to professionals, like accountants or attorneys, to help you recover from identity theft

-- Other expenses you incurred while recovering from identity theft, like notary fees, document shipping fees and postage, mileage, and phone charges
+- Other expenses you incurred while recovering from identity theft, like notary fees, document shipping fees, postage, mileage, and phone charges.

 You also can file a claim for the time you spent recovering from identity theft or fraud between January 23, 2020, and January 22, 2024.
 You can be compensated up to $25 per hour up to 20 hours.
 There are limited funds available so your claim may be reduced.
-See FAQ 7 for more details.

 Even if you do not file a claim, you can get:

 Free Help Recovering from Identity Theft